MaxKortenbruck/text_visualization/README.md

 After you have installed git, clone the repository to a new or empty, existing directory of your choice by typing:

->git -C ./path/to/your/workspace -clone https://github.com/MaxKortenbruck/text_visualization
+>git -C ./path/to/your/workspace clone https://github.com/MaxKortenbruck/text_visualization

 ### Start a local server